lucianpls/QB3/performance/performance.md

 with few exceptions.
 Especially significant is the large differences between the QB3 and PNG for the largest images.
 The difference in size is larger for the images that are less compressible, which are the larger images.
-The noticeable drop in size in the first 20 imags or so are due to the fact that these images are computer generated, which are very suitable for the PNG compression, which achieve compression ratios of 1:4 or better.
+The noticeable drop in size in the first 20 imags or so are due to the fact that these images are computer generated, which are very suitable for the PNG compression, achieving compression ratios of 1:4 or better.
 Yet even for these images QB3 is competitive.
 Adding the ZSTD post processing step improves the compression significanly for these images, less so for the photographs.